uhub/awesome-scala/README.md

 * [kifi/ReactiveLDA](https://github.com/kifi/ReactiveLDA) - ReactiveLDA is a fast, lightweight implementation of the Latent Dirichlet Allocation (LDA) algorithm, using a parallel vanilla Gibbs sampling algorithm.
 * [gilt/gatling-websocket](https://github.com/gilt/gatling-websocket) - WebSocket addon for http://gatling-tool.org/
 * [dscleaver/sbt-quickfix](https://github.com/dscleaver/sbt-quickfix) - SBT plugin that routes compiler and test errors into a quickfix file
+* [akka-persistence-gcp-datastore](https://github.com/innFactory/akka-persistence-gcp-datastore) - akka-persistence-gcp-datastore is a journal and snapshot store plugin for akka-persistence using Google Cloud Datastore.